 Current remotes: Name Type ==== ==== remote_to_press sometype e) Edit existing remote $ rclone config n) New remote d) Delete remote r) Rename remote c) Copy remote s) Set configuration password q) Quit config e/n/d/r/c/s/q> n name> compress ...
 8 / Compress a remote \ "compress" ...
 Storage> compress ** See help for compress backend at: https://rclone.org/compress/ ** Remote to compress.
 Enter a string value.
 Press Enter for the default (""). remote> remote_to_press:subdir Compression mode.
 Enter a string value.
 Press Enter for the default ("gzip").
 Choose a number from below, or type in your own value 1 / Gzip compression balanced for speed and compression strength. \ "gzip" compression_mode> gzip Edit advanced config? (y/n) y) Yes n) No (default) y/n> n Remote config -------------------- [compress] type = compress remote = remote_to_press:subdir compression_mode = gzip -------------------- y) Yes this is OK (default) e) Edit this remote d) Delete this remote y/e/d> y

-Currently only gzip compression is supported, it provides a decent balance between speed and strength and is well supported by other application.
+Currently only gzip compression is supported.
+It provides a decent balance between speed and size and is well supported by other applications.
 Compression strength can further be configured via an advanced setting where 0 is no compression and 9 is strongest compression.

 The compressed files will be named

 * is the base file and the

 # part is base64 encoded

 size of the uncompressed file.
 The file names should not be changed by anything other than the rclone compression backend.

 Here are the standard options specific to compress (Compress a remote).